-The following will assess adherence to the pharmacological treatment:
+The following measures will be used to assess adherence to study metformin:

-- Visual inspection of participant's returned pill containers including a pill count estimating the percent of prescribed medication taken. - A brief, structured interview, during which the case manager will assist participants to identify problems with adherence to metformin and to develop strategies to promote adherence, as needed.
+- Inspection of participant's returned pill containers including a pill count to calculate the percent of prescribed medication taken. - A brief, structured interview, during which the case manager will assist participants to identify problems with adherence to metformin and to develop strategies to promote adherence, as needed.